 Eastman encourages personal participation in the political process, consistent with applicable laws and Company policy.
 Eastman employees must follow the laws governing participation in political affairs, including political contributions, lobbying, and gift giving.
 Employees are free to give a personal contribution to a party, committee, or candidate on their own behalf, but are prohibited from making any contribution of Company funds, or from seeking reimbursement of contributions, including petty cash, property, or services to any political party or committee, or to any candidate or holder of any office of any government without specific, prior approval from Eastman's Government Affairs Department and the Law Department.

-Employees who may consider seeking public office should be aware of applicable Company personnel policies and discuss this with their supervisor or Human Resources Representative.
-To prevent a conflict of interest and assure compliance with applicable law, at no time should Eastman’s name, information, property (including personnel, office space, computers, email accounts, telephones, copiers, etc.), time, or other resources be used for political activities not specifically sponsored by the Company or approved by Eastman’s Government Affairs Department.
+Any employee who is considering seeking public office should be aware of applicable Company personnel policies and should discuss the matter with Eastman's Government Affairs organization, as well as their management and Human Resources representative.
+To prevent a conflict of interest and assure compliance with applicable law, at no time should Eastman's name, information, property (including personnel, office space, computers, email accounts, telephones, copiers, etc.), time, or other resources be used for political activities not specifically sponsored by the Company or approved by Eastman's Government Affairs Department.